cmvcordova/histoneSig/README.md

 ### Calculate geometric features based on per-signal detected valleys and peaks

-Calculating base features from a given signalSet is now possible; if posterior interaction with GenomicRanges objects is desired, we can set our wraptoGranges argument as TRUE; else, we'll obtain a dataframe.
+Calculating base features from a given `signalSet` is now possible; if posterior interaction with `GenomicRanges` objects is desired, we can set our `wraptoGRanges` argument as `TRUE`; else, we'll obtain a `data.frame`.
 Here, we'll specify notable valleys found in our signal and their associated geometric features: valley width ("extension"), height, area and distances to next and previous peaks in the provided bedfile.